Frequently Asked Questions

 - GAM-v1 (Smoke O3): Lee and Jaffe, 2024 (ES&T)

-- Smoke PM2.5: Jaffe et al., 2026 (GeoHealth) (Forthcoming; currently in minor revisions)
+- Smoke PM2.5: Jaffe et al., 2026 (GeoHealth)

 For full citation strings and DOI links, please visit the Data Archive page.